Treatment

 If the treated skin gets irritated, stop treatment for a few days until the skin feels better, then restart if the wart is still present.

 Be patient!
 Treatment may take several months.
-It is important to remain consistent with treatment for best results.
+It is important to remain consistent with the treatment for best results.